smislam/aws-pgsql-rds-tls/README.md

 * By default, the RDS databases are already SSL enabled.
 [See AWS Docs](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.html).
 * JDBC client will connect to the server whether we have SSL enforced
 * Setting the JDBC connect parameters to SSL and require will enforce the client to use encrypted connection
-* I've used the `sslmode` to be `required`.
-This is good since all our connections from our service to database is using Private Endpoints.
-If you want to verify certificate exchange, you can set this to `verify-full` which will require additional configurations.
-Current setup is good this use case.
-You can read more about it in:
+* The default `sslmode` is set to `prefer`.
+I've used the `sslmode` to be `verify-full`.
+This is to validate that I am connecting to the actual server that I trust using certificate exchange.
   * [PostgreSQL documentation](https://jdbc.postgresql.org/documentation/ssl/#configuring-the-client)
-  * You can download the [AWS CA Certs](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) for your use case
+  * The [AWS CA Certs](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) can be downloaded for your region here.